 What kind of metals are there?

-The primary non-ferrous metals include aluminium, copper, lead, nickel, tin, titanium and zinc, and alloys such as brass. non-ferrous metals are worth a lot more per pound than ferrous metals, and are often worth separating.
+The primary non-ferrous metals include aluminum, copper, lead, nickel, tin, titanium and zinc, and alloys such as brass. non-ferrous metals are worth a lot more per pound than ferrous metals and are often worth separating.

 How much is scrap metal actually worth?